NickyLind/AnimalShelter.Solution/README.md

 ```

 #### Path Parameters
+###### path parameters are only required when using a POST request to create a new API entry, not to query the API.

 | Parameter | Type | Default | Required | Description |
 | :---: | :---: | :---: | :---: | :---: |